 SSTRP also known as South Suburban Tax Reactivation Project

 A program which was launched by a former Cook County assessor, with great fanfare and with the intent to put tax delinquent properties back on the tax roles.
-Limited to 180 square miles in Calumet, Bloom, Bremen, Rich and Thornton Townships, the program, in its 21st year, needs more support.
-As of April 2015, only 17 businesses have taken advantage of this program.
+Limited to 180 square miles in Calumet, Bloom, Bremen, Rich and Thornton Townships, the program, established over 20 years ago, needs more support.
+As of April 2021, only 19 businesses have taken advantage of this program.
 The reasons for such lack of participation are multiple.
-Namely, even after all tax incentives have been factored in, the bottom line tax bill is excessive.
+Namely, even after all tax incentives have been factored in, the bottom line tax bill is still excessive.
 Due to the local tax rates, a tax bill may be more than double that that of a comparable property in the city of Chicago.

 Tax Increment Financing also known as “TIF”